Tantalite

 The mineral group tantalite [(Fe, Mn)Ta2O6] is the primary source of the chemical element tantalum, a corrosion (heat and acid) resistant metal.
 It is chemically similar to columbite, and the two are often grouped together as a semi-singular mineral called coltan or "columbite-tantalite" in many mineral guides.
 However, tantalite has a much greater specific gravity than columbite (8.0+ compared to columbite's 5.2).
 Iron-rich tantalite is the mineral tantalite-(Fe) or ferrotantalite and manganese-rich is tantalite-(Mn) or manganotantalite.

 Tantalite is also very close to tapiolite.
 Those minerals have the same chemical composition, but different crystal symmetry: orthorhombic for tantalite and tetragonal for tapiolite.

 Tantalite is black to brown in both color and streak.
 Manganese-rich tantalites can be brown and translucent.

 Occurrence

-Tantalite occurs in granitic pegmatites that are rich in rare-earth elements, and in placer deposits derived from such rocks.
+Tantalite occurs in granitic pegmatites that are rich in rare-elements, and in placer deposits derived from such rocks.
 It has been found in Australia, Brazil, Canada, Colombia (Guainía and Vichada), Egypt, northern Europe, Madagascar, Namibia, Nigeria, Rwanda, The Democratic Republic of Congo, the United States (California, Colorado, Maine, and Virginia), and Zimbabwe.
 Brazil has the world's largest reserve of tantalite (52.1%).